seclerp/OxyEngine/COMPATIBILITY.md

  :white_circle: - not tested yet

- :warning: - works but may need to install/configure something
+ :warning: - works but may require install or configure something

  :x: - not working